alternativestrategies/product-page-auth/README.md

-# React App With Node Server
+# React App With Authentication using JWT Tokens

-I have made so many React Apps with Node Servers at this point, I decided to make a reusable template.
+This is an assignment which required a React App to have an authenticated route.
+Authentication had to be taken care of with JWT Tokens.
+You can find a version of it on [Heroku]("https://peaceful-fjord-66642.herokuapp.com/").

 ## Installation